aidan-gibson/obsidian-opener/README.md

 obsidian-opener:
-* opens pdfs with default app
+* opens md in new tabs (unless tab already exists, then switches to that tab).
-* opens md in new tabs (unless tab already exists, then switches to that tab)
+* opens pdfs ([or other filetypes obsidian can open](https://help.obsidian.md/Advanced+topics/Accepted+file+formats)) with default app instead.